-The registered seller named below personally paid the tax upon possession of the hazardous substances.
+The registered seller named below personally paid the

+tax upon possession of the nazardous substant

-A person in possession of the hazardous substances prior to the possession of the registered seller named below paid the tax.
+A person in possession prior to the possession below paid the tax. of the hazardous substances of the registered seller named

-(Check the appropriate line.)
+(Check the ap propriate line.)

 Name of registered seller Registration No

 Firm name Address

-Type of business
+Type of busin ess

 Authorized signature Title

 Date